RienNeVaPlus/type-arango/examples/3-relations/README.md

 Relations can either be fetched inside custom routes by using [entity.related('attribute')](../../API.md#entityrelatedattribute-keepattributes) or by simply providing the query parameter `relations` on default routes.

-or from the client side by providing the query parameter `relations=attribute1,attribute2`.
-Note: all relation is exposed by default.

 ![divider](../../assets/divider.small.png)

 ### Example Setup